restkit-tutorials/restkit-tutorials.github.io/_posts/2013-12-21-code-organization-in-restkit-based-app.markdown

 ### Step 2.
-Define `sharedManager` method in `AKObjectManager` using Apple's approach to singleton pattern.
+Define `sharedManager` public method in `AKObjectManager`.
 Also define 2 methods that potentially all subclasses of `AKObjectManager` will use.
 These 2 methods are for setting up `RKRequestDescriptor`s and `RKResponseDescriptor`s.

 #### AKObjectManager.h
 {% highlight objective-c %}